Getting Settled in Barcelona

 2. Prepaid SIM cards are extremely common and flexible.
 They are very popular among the international student community here in Barcelona as there are no papers to sign and you add money to your phone at your own discretion.
 However, the different charges with prepaid cards are usually not very easy to understand and information is often misleading – for example, it is very common in Spain that you will need to pay an additional fee for each call you make, regardless of length.
 This fee is called “establecimiento de la línea” and is not clearly explained.
 Quite often there are additional costs concealed in the fine print.

-To avoid complications, misunderstandings and subsequent frustration when choosing the ideal cell phone plan, our recommendation for the academic term 2018/2019 is Lycamobile!
+To avoid complications, misunderstandings and subsequent frustration when choosing the ideal cell phone plan, our recommendation for the academic term 2020/2021 is Lycamobile!
 Lycamobile is one of the biggest cell phone providers in Europe offering different, cheap bundles that you can choose from.
-Get your new SIM card now for free in the Citylife office!
+You can obtain your free SIM card either online on www.lycamobile.es (delivered to your home) or at retailers like Carrefour.
+You can also get one at one of the many “Locutorios” all over the city.

 *If the offers displayed in the flyer above don’t suit your needs or isn’t available for your country, check out the other options offered by Lycamobile by clicking here.
 You will get the free Lycamobile SIM cards in our office, this way we help you to activate them properly and will explain you how everything works in person!
 As Lycamobile can change offers, we recommend to always check their webpage too!

 Spread the news among your friends, it will save you a lot of money!
-For more information on how to reserve, simply click here!
+For more information, simply click here!

 The SIM card provided by Lycamobile is one of the cheapest and best offers you can get in the market today.
 All prices already include IVA (value added tax in Spanish is called IVA), so there are no hidden costs.